ikrima/gamedevguide/contents/guides/ue4guide/wip/graphics-development/lightmass-lightmapping/Lightmass_ 2D Lightmaps.md

 }

-/\*\*
+/**

-\* Quantizes floating point light samples down to byte samples with a scale applied to all samples
+* Quantizes floating point light samples down to byte samples with a scale applied to all samples

-\*
+*

-\* @param InLightSamples Floating point light sample coefficients
+* @param InLightSamples Floating point light sample coefficients

-\* @param OutLightSamples Quantized light sample coefficients
+* @param OutLightSamples Quantized light sample coefficients

-\* @param OutScale Scale applied to each quantized sample (to get it back near original floating point value)
+* @param OutScale Scale applied to each quantized sample (to get it back near original floating point value)

-\* @param bUseMappedFlag Whether or not to pay attention to the bIsMapped flag for each sample when calculating max scale
+* @param bUseMappedFlag Whether or not to pay attention to the bIsMapped flag for each sample when calculating max scale

-\*
+*

-\* TODO Calculate residual after compression, not just quantization.
+* TODO Calculate residual after compression, not just quantization.

-\* TODO Factor out error from directionality compression and push it to color.
+* TODO Factor out error from directionality compression and push it to color.
 This requires knowing a representative normal.

-\* Best way is probably to create a new texture compression type and do error correcting during compression.
+* Best way is probably to create a new texture compression type and do error correcting during compression.

-\*/
+*/

 FLightMapData2D::Quantize()

 void QuantizeLightSamples(

-TArray&lt;FLightSample>& InLightSamples,
+TArray<FLightSample>& InLightSamples,

-TArray&lt;FQuantizedLightSampleData>& OutLightSamples,
+TArray<FQuantizedLightSampleData>& OutLightSamples,

-float OutMultiply\[LM_NUM_STORED_LIGHTMAP_COEF]\[4],
+float OutMultiply\[LM_NUM_STORED_LIGHTMAP_COEF][4],

-float OutAdd\[LM_NUM_STORED_LIGHTMAP_COEF]\[4],
+float OutAdd\[LM_NUM_STORED_LIGHTMAP_COEF][4],

 int32 DebugSampleIndex,